 Keeping your hands completely free while you walk on glaciers and around ice caves is essential so you can use your hands to anchor yourself on slippery moments or to catch your fall.

 Trust me, I slipped once and scratched my camera lens because I had to use it to stop my fall.
 NO FUN!
 Learn from my mistakes, people!

 I know this sounds like common sense, but the last time we took a group ice caving we had a few that found that they needed to use the restroom pretty badly.
 We are far from the nearest restroom so try to do your best to make sure mother nature won’t call while you’re out adventuring.

 Walking on glaciers and ice can make for a tiring day.

-Bring some cliff bars or granola snacks to give you a boost of energy as you’re spending the day experiencing something pretty magical.
+Bring some or granola snacks to give you a boost of energy as you’re spending the day experiencing something pretty magical.
 The last thing you want is for your hanger to distract you from the moments of epicness currently happening around you.